AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 Where:

-- **∇** (nabla): Convergent information—patterns beginning to cohere, possibilities attempting to crystallize
+* **∇** (nabla): Convergent information—patterns beginning to cohere, possibilities attempting to crystallize
-- **[ICE]**: The validation gate—requirements patterns must satisfy (explained in Chapter 2)
+* **[ICE]**: The validation gate—requirements patterns must satisfy (explained in Chapter 2)
-- **ℰ** (script E): Emergent commitment—patterns that passed validation and committed into actuality
+* **ℰ** (script E): Emergent commitment—patterns that passed validation and committed into actuality

 This is not metaphor.
-This is not poetry.
 This is the fundamental operation of reality at every scale, from quantum states to conscious thoughts to civilizations.

 **Every cycle:**